-Children and young people aged between 2 and 17 years can get the nasal flu vaccine for free.
+Children aged 2-17 years can get the nasal Flu vaccine for Free.

 Most people do not experience any symptoms.
 Some people may have mild, moderate, or severe symptoms.
 Onset is sudden, and symptoms include: